Edga380/reach-to-do-list/README.md

 - By Importance: Users can sort tasks by their assigned importance level.
 - By Date and Time: Tasks can also be sorted based on their due date and time.

+7. Filter Tasks:

+- By Completion Status: Tasks can be filtered based on whether they are completed or not.
+- By Importance: Users can filter tasks by their assigned importance level.

 ## Technologies Used

 - React: The frontend of the application is built using React, providing a fast and responsive user interface.